- 1 Purpose

 - Ethics and Research Integrity Team

-- Senior Executive Officer to the Manager (Strategic Information and Analysis).
+- Senior Executive Officer to the Lead Business Partner (Analytics and Insight).

 Results and/or Information about past, planned and existing Staff and Research Worker surveys, focus group feedback and projects may be sought via: